 TRIBUGÁ

-Today will be another day to hang out with the Guardiens del Mar, visiting the nearby town of Termales where some of the Guardiens live.
+Today will be another day to hang out with the Guardianes del Mar, visiting the nearby town of Termales where some of the Guardianeslive.
 We can make photographs of them surfing and see how the community sustains itself with fishing.

 We will be back for lunch and have the afternoon to rest, continue working on our stories, and finalizing our ideas for our final projects.